-We can prevent Deadlock by eliminating any of the above four conditions.
+We can prevent a Deadlock by eliminating any of the above four conditions.

-Preempt resources from the process when resources required by other high priority processes.
+Eliminate No Preemption : Preempt resources from the process when resources are required by other high-priority processes.

-For Example, if P1 process is allocated R5 resources, now next time if P1 ask for R4, R3 lesser than R5 such request will not be granted, only request for resources more than R5 will be granted.
+Eliminate Circular Wait : Each resource will be assigned a numerical number.
+A process can request the resources to increase/decrease. order of numbering.
+For Example, if the P1 process is allocated R5 resources, now next time if P1 asks for R4, R3 lesser than R5 such a request will not be granted, only a request for resources more than R5 will be granted.

-Bankers’s Algorithm is resource allocation and deadlock avoidance algorithm which test all the request made by processes for resources, it checks for the safe state, if after granting request system remains in the safe state it allows the request and if there is no safe state it doesn’t allow the request made by the process.
+Bankers’s Algorithm is a resource allocation and deadlock avoidance algorithm which test all the request made by processes for resources, it checks for the safe state, and after granting a request system remains in the safe state it allows the request, and if there is no safe state it doesn’t allow the request made by the process.

-- Max need of resources by each process.
+- Max needs of resources by each process.